nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Common classes

+The ["Commons" folder](https://github.com/AY2122S1-CS2113T-W11-3/tp/tree/master/src/main/java/seedu/duke/commons) stores classes that assist in the functioning of the various features of the application.

 #### Core

 * The `Messages` class stores string constants for simple success and error messages to be printed to users. (usually 1 liners)